TideGear/BoktaiSensor/README.md

 3. If needed, re-enter CDC mode once (hold 2s on the XInput screen), then upload again

 ### BLE crashes at startup (`block_locate_free` TLSF assert)
-If Serial Monitor shows:
-`assert failed: block_locate_free tlsf_control_functions.h:618`
-right after BLE/BTDM startup logs, this is a known board-package compatibility issue on some setups with esp32 core `3.3.7`.

-**Fix:** In Arduino IDE -> Boards Manager, install esp32 core `3.3.6` (or the last known-good version for your environment), then rebuild and flash.
+This was a known compatibility issue between esp32 core `3.3.7` and older versions of NimBLE-Arduino.
+It is resolved as of NimBLE-Arduino v2.3.9 — update the library via Arduino Library Manager and rebuild.

 ----------------------------------------------------------------------